πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 double avg = (double)sum / n; // 5.666...

-Common mistake: (double)(sum / n) first performs the integer division sum / n = 5, then casts 5 to 5.0.
+Common mistake: (double)(sum / n) does the integer division first (sum / n = 5), then casts the 5 to 5.0.

-The cast must happen before the division.
+The cast has to happen before the division.

 Cast Experiment